project8/katydid/Documentation/validation_log.rst

 * Track SNR and NUP:
       * Adding a KTDiscriminatedPoint structure that would be common to data objects using points obtained by discrimination.
         Propagating the new structure to SparseWaterfallCandidateData and related classes (tested with TestDBScanTrackClustering)
-      * KTTrackProcessing: new logic for handling new slots and algorithm combinaisons (adding new slots should be easier).
+      * KTTrackProcessing: new logic for handling new slots and algorithm combinations (adding new slots should be easier).
         Adding new track properties to the KTProcessedTrackData result (Tested with TestTrackProcessing).
+      * KTMultiTrackEventData and KTProcessedTrackData: added member variables for SNR and NUP quantities.

 Version: 2.11.0
 ~~~~~~~~~~~~~~~